Vixeliz/Vixeliz/README.md

 - 💻 Using a macbook working on various rust projects.
 - 🔭 I’m currently working on Vinox(A voxel sandbox game)!
 - 🌱 I’m currently learning rust and bevy in particular but also some other libraries!.
-- 🥅 2021 Goals: Make a prototype for a vr sandbox game that is cross platform.
+- 🥅 2023 Goals: Make a prototype for a sandbox game that is cross platform.
 - ⚡ Hobbies: I love programming(in rust and lua), drawing, playing games.

 ### Languages and Tools: